Master of Science in Negotiation and Conflict Resolution

 - Select one or more core areas of focus from options including: local and community dispute resolution; international development and peacebuilding; and conflict resolution within and between organizations.

-- Receive ongoing formal and informal mentorship from the highest levels of the program and across faculty, staff, and alumni.
+- Have access to mentorship and career guidance from the highest levels of the program and across faculty, staff, and alumni.

 - Complete an in-depth Capstone Project in which you will apply theoretical understanding and a research-supported pragmatic approach to transform real-world conflict.